Client Event Logger Redesign

 - Logging now uses coordinated batching/scheduling instead of a single queue.

-- Retry behavior is now coordinated between batched events
+- Retry behavior is coordinated between batched events, with batch-level retries (requeue and scheduled retry).

 - Queue growth is explicitly bounded.
-Under sustained pressure, events may be dropped by design to protect stability.
+Under sustained pressure, Statsig drops events by design to protect stability.

-- Limit Flushing and Scheduled Flushing due to size and time have been added
+- Added Limit Flushing and Scheduled Flushing due to size and time.

 - The